Music of Cuba: The 19th century

 The first documented operatic event in Havana took place in 1776.
 That presentation was mentioned in a note published in the newspaper Diario de La Habana on December 19, 1815: "Today, Wednesday 19th of the current, if the weather allows, the new tragic opera of merit in three acts that contains 17 pieces of music, titled Dido Abandoned will be performed ...
 This is one of the premiere dramas from the French theater.
 In Italy, the one composed by renowned Metastasio deserved a singular applause, and was sung in this city on October 12, 1776."

-Cristóbal Martínez Corrés was the first Cuban opera composer, but his Works, such as El diablo contrabandista and Don papanero were never premiered and have not been preserved until the present time.
-Born in Havana, in 1822, composer and pianist Martínez Corrés established his residence together with his family in France when he was just nine years old; and at a later tame they went to Italy.
-Due to his premature death, a third opera named Safo, never surpassed an early creative stage.
+Cristóbal Martínez Corrés was the first Cuban opera composer, but his works, such as El diablo contrabandista and Don papanero, were never premiered and have not been preserved until the present time.
+Born in Havana, in 1822, composer and pianist Martínez Corrés established his residence together with his family in France when he was nine years old; later they went to Italy.
+Due to his premature death, a third opera, named Safo, never surpassed an early creative stage.
 Martínez Corrés died in Genoa, in 1842.

 Gaspar Villate y Montes was born in Havana, in 1851 and since an early age he showed a great musical talent.
-As a child, he began to study piano with Nicolás Ruiz Espadero and in 1867, when he was just 16 years old, he composed his first opera on a drama by Victor Hugo, titled Angelo, tirano de Padua.
-A year later, at the beginning of the 1868 war, he travelled to the United States with his family and upon his return to Havana in 1871 he wrote another opera called Las primeras armas de Richelieu.
+As a child, he began to study piano with Nicolás Ruiz Espadero and in 1867, when he was 16 years old, he composed his first opera on a drama by Victor Hugo, titled Angelo, tirano de Padua.
+A year later, at the beginning of the 1868 war, he travelled to the United States with his family, and upon his return to Havana in 1871 he wrote another opera, called Las primeras armas de Richelieu.

-Villate travelled to France with the purpose to continue his music studies in the Paris Conservatory, where he received classes from François Bazin, Victorien de Joncieres and Adolphe Danhauser.
+Villate travelled to France to continue his music studies in the Paris Conservatory, where he received classes from François Bazin, Victorien de Joncieres and Adolphe Danhauser.
 He composed numerous instrumental pieces such as contradanzas, habaneras, romances and waltzes, and in 1877 he premiered with great audience acclaim his opera Zilia in Paris, which was presented in Havana in 1881.
 Since then, Villate focused his efforts mainly in opera and composed pieces such as La Zarina and Baltazar, premiered at La Haya and Teatro Real de Madrid respectively.
 It is known that he worked on an opera with a Cuban theme called Cristóbal Colón, but its manuscript has been lost.

 Villate died in Paris in 1891, soon after starting to compose a lyrical drama called Lucifer, from which some fragments have been preserved.